barrettotte/wyvern/README.md

 # wyvern

-An untyped lambda calculus interpreter made to learn the foundations of lambda calculus and functional programming.
+An untyped lambda calculus interpreter made to learn the basics of lambda calculus and concepts of functional programming.

 ## Background